hpcleuven/VscDocumentation/source/compute/software/r_package_management.rst

 you can easily manage such environments with so-called `RStudio Projects <https://docs.posit.co/ide/user/ide/guide/code/projects.html>`_.
-RStudio Projects provide a self-contained, organized environment in R. Each project has its own directory, workspace and history which helps avoid conflicts between different analyses.
-This structure encourages best practices such as modular code, as well as the use of relative filepaths and version control (e.g. git integration).
+RStudio Projects provide a self-contained, organized environment in R. Each project has its own working directory, workspace and history which helps to avoid conflicts between different projects.
+This structure encourages best practices such as using relative paths and version control (e.g. git).

 However, using RStudio Projects on a heterogenous HPC system posses a couple challenges.
 A first challenge stems from the fact that R packages are version dependent, which requires